Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement. It was made for us.

 Scribes and historians who firsts recorded the events surrounding Nehor’s exploits possibly did not logically conclude his institution of beliefs and pride, leading to a man’s death and Nehor’s execution, Mormon’s 20/20 hindsight into the matter.

-Mormon, through revelation and historical vantage, attempted and succeeded in capturing what modern cultural context in which to place to warn against supporting priestcraft.
+Mormon, through revelation and historical vantage, attempted and succeeded in capturing the proper modern cultural context to warn against supporting priestcraft.
 What he etched and now exists in many languages helps change the spiritual nature of millions of its readers.
-Queen, the legendary band may have an inkling of what Mormon felt in their song The Prophets Song.
+Queen, the legendary band, may have an inkling of what Mormon felt in their song The Prophets Song.
 Mormon's contemporaries definitely would not listen to the "mad man!"